Cacti/plugin_thold/service/README.md

 The thold daemon was designed to improve Cacti's scalability by allowing the thold check process to take place out of band.
 By doing so, the time Cacti spends checking thresholds can be reduced significantly.
-This service folder includes initilization scripts for both systemd and initd based systems.
+This service folder includes initialization scripts for both systemd and initd based systems.
 To install the thold daemon as a service, follow the instructions below.

 ## SystemD Based Systems